k1kolev/info/features/crm/presales.md

 ## Overview

 The presales process encompasses the activities your business engages with before making a sale.

-These activities are related to researching, communicating with, and collecting data about customers
+These activities are related to researching, communicating with, and collecting data about potential (or even current) customers.

-The presales module is used to manage the presales process and support your business throughout the pre-sale preparations taking place at this stage.
+The **Presales module in @@name** is used to manage the presales process and support your business throughout the pre-sale preparations taking place at this stage.

 ## Lead management in @@name

+> *Team Collaboration Activities* → *Lead*→ **Opportunity** → *Offer* → *Sales Order* → *Invoice Order* → *Invoice*

+Leads are companies (or individuals) that have the potential to become future customers or clients of your business.

+Also known as prospects

+The leads in the @Crm.Presales.Leads are used to manage the base of prospects that your business acquires and grows through its efforts in marketing activities.

+, such as advertizing product placement, cold and warm contacting, and other

 ## Opportunities (Deals) in @@name

-> *Activity* → **Opportunity** → *Offer* → *Sales Order* → *Invoice Order* → *Invoice*
+> *Team Collaboration Activities* → *Lead*→ **Opportunity** → *Offer* → *Sales Order* → *Invoice Order* → *Invoice*

 The deals in the @Crm.Presales.Deals are used to manage sales opportunities to new or existing customers.